Posted 9th November 2022

 Our second private sector conference started by discussing what sustainable development is and what it means for people.
-With the image and personal story of his grandfather in Zimbabwe (Crispen Sachikonye) who only wished for the best future possible for his grandsons, our co-CEO who is named after his grandfather, brought the understanding of a sustainable future to life through our personal experiences of our lives and those of the future generations we are connected to.
+With the image and personal story of a grandfather in Zimbabwe who only wished for the best future possible for his grandsons, our co-CEO Crispen Sachikonye, brought the understanding of a sustainable future to life through our personal experiences of our lives and those of the future generations we are connected to.

 He went on to explain how the shared agenda for a better future was developed through consultation with 10 million people that resulted in the 17 Sustainable Development Goals (SDGs).
 His grandfather had not been one of these people consulted, but many voices like his had been heard as a plan of action was put together.
 This is the plan that the UK is acting to as well, as the Social Value Model links to the SDGs and the Model’s Themes, such as COVID recovery and wellbeing, reflection on UK stakeholders’ challenges.
 Seeing the wider picture and understanding where you fit in that context, is also what the Social Value International backed SDG Impact Standards are about and to help us make better decisions.